worldcoin/world-id-docs/docs/advanced/40-custom-integrations.md

 ## Details

 :::tip
-To test your integration or if you haven't gone to a Worldcoin orb you can test using the [Test network](/docs/about/test-network).
-You can easily launch a mock version of the app at [https://mock-app.id.worldcoin.org](https://mock-app.id.worldcoin.org) so you can test your flow end to end.
+To test your integration or if you haven't gone to a Worldcoin orb you can test using the [Staging network](/docs/about/testing).
+You can easily do this through the [Worldcoin Simulator](https://simulator.worldcoin.org).
 :::

 ### 1. Connecting to the Worldcoin app